execdd17/genetic_algorithms/README.md

 Engine.new(10,4).start(Knapsack::BEST_SCORE) do |chromosome|
   score = Knapsack.new(chromosome).utilization

+  if score > Knapsack::BEST_SCORE
-  score = Knapsack::BEST_SCORE - score if score > Knapsack::BEST_SCORE
+    score = Knapsack::BEST_SCORE - (score - Knapsack::BEST_SCORE)
+  end

   score
 end
 ```

 Take note of the line checking whether the score is greater than the best score.
 It is necessary because we don't want genetic_algorithms to think that the over-utilized knapsacks are better solutions.
 A knapsack with too much stuff in it would otherwise have a higher score.
+I will be adding a feature so that the user can specify that lower return values from a fitness function are better than higher ones.
+The fitness function above will be cleaner once that is done.

 The result of this run will be something like: